 LIVE LONG: What is the relationship between yoga and transformation?
 How can what you eat affect how you live?
 I continue my conversation with the co-founder of the Jivamukti Yoga Method, Sharon Gannon.
-Read Part I on the Huffington Post.
-With over 25 years of teaching and activism, Sharon is credited for making yoga “cool and hip.”
+Read Part I. With over 25 years of teaching and activism, Sharon is credited for making yoga “cool and hip.”
 She shares more on yoga, life and being vegan.

 Terri: How exactly do the practices of yoga help us realize who we are?

 Sharon: For example, when someone bends forward they may not feel happiness, but instead, discomfort or even pain, and those feelings could be physical as well as emotional.
 Bending forward may even affect someone energetically by restricting or even stopping their breath.
 The yoga practices are designed to generate these feelings or experiences, so that we have opportunities to examine those feelings.
 Those feelings come from our karmas.
 Our bodies are storehouses for our own unresolved karmas.
 Karma is a Sanskrit term meaning “action.”
 None of the actions that we take are taken independently; they are always in relation to others as well as to ourselves.
 In the second sutra of chapter one, Patanjali describes the practice of yoga as letting go of identification with mental fluctuations—thoughts.
 When we can let go then yoga is revealed as happiness, bliss and ecstacy.
 I think we have to have some level of faith when we enter into the practice—faith in happiness being the eternal truth or ground of being of all existence and with that an understanding that unhappiness is temporary and can be let go of.

 Terri: So, what role does “karma” play in transformation?